haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 		- VERKKO: 4, filters on train traffic
 		- AIK_VOIM: 1, filters on in-use tracks
 		- SUUNTA: 1, filter on 1 direction
-		- You will notice when you filter on these that the visual output barely changes, we are filtering on as much as possible to get as little duplicate lines as possible so we have to do as little manual adjustments oursel
+		- You will notice when you filter on these that the visual output barely changes, we are filtering on as much as possible to get as little duplicate lines as possible so we have to do as little manual adjustments ourselves.
+For this purpose we are only looking to extract the rough location of the line, and thus for example a single direction is sufficient.
 	- When the selection is done, you can download it by going to the Download tab under the Filter data tab.
 Click the “toggle filters” to choose only the selected features, and download the data as a Shapefile.

 - Picture